 I fulfilled another lifelong dream when we saw The Nutcracker at Lincoln Center on New Year's Eve.
 It was truly amazing.
-My beloved grandmother was a big Nutcracker fan and had passed away two years before, so she was definitely on my thoughts that evening.
+My beloved grandmother, who was a big Nutcracker fan, had passed away two years before and was definitely on my thoughts that evening.

 Being preggo, I did not get to roller skate but just watching everyone else at Rockefeller Center was a treat.

 Let's talk about the store windows.
 You could make an afternoon just going from store to store looking at all of the incredible Christmas decorations and scenes.
 I believe this is from Macy's but The Engineer might correct me.

 Union Square -- it was COLD.
 We walked through Central Park too but I don't seem to have any photos.
 I guess we will just have to go back.
 We did go to Times Square for the ball drop but with over a million people there, it was too crowded and we stayed on the periphery.
 This was the trip that we also saw Billy Joel's Broadway play, "Movin' Out."
 Longtime readers know that I am a Billy Joel super fan -- I think I sat through the whole show with a dopey grin on my face.

 I have just scratched the surface of all there is to do and see.
 It took another trip in 2007 to do everything on our list.
 Coincidentally, I was pregnant for that trip too.
 We like to joke that we can't go to New York City unless I am pregnant.
 The kids have both expressed an interest to go and I told them that they have both already been.
 They were not amused.